What is Milia?

 How to use it

-Once the area is covered, leave the honey there for about 20-30 minutes.
+- Once the area is covered, leave the honey for about 20-30 minutes.

 You are done!

 Other oils and elements that you can use to the same effect are rose and cinnamon.
 With rose, you are looking to find products that contain it as a key ingredient.
 These may be in the form of facial washes, body creams and lotion.
-If you want to take the DIY approach further, get some rose petals.
-Crush them and mix with water.
+Get some rose petals if you want to take the DIY approach.
+Crush them and mix them with water.
 Rub the mixture onto your face and leave it for a while.
 You may leave them on there overnight

-For cinnamon, just the usual version of it that you can find in your kitchen will do the job.
+Just the usual version in your kitchen will do the job for cinnamon.
 Mix it with some warm water or olive oil.
 Gently rub it over the affected area.
 Leave it on for about 10 minutes or so.
 Wash it off.

 Management

 Milia will usually clear up on its own.
 Treatment is used to make it more bearable and to quicken the healing.
-If you find that your skin is prone to this condition.
-Consider doing what we have
+Suppose you find that your skin is prone to this condition.
+Consider doing what we have outlined above regularly.
+It keeps your pores open, your skin clean and free of bacteria.

-You can also make use of topical skin lotions that have disinfectant properties, such as glycolic acid, retinol or salicylic acid.
-You can also use common a disinfectant such as Dettol to clean your skin.
+You can also use topical skin lotions with disinfectant properties, such as glycolic acid, retinol or salicylic acid.
+You can also use a common disinfectant such as Dettol to clean your skin.
 It has to be diluted.
-I am sure the label on the back of the bottle has a clear direction as to how much water to use with the Dettol.
+I am sure the label on the back of the bottle clearly directs how much water to use with the Dettol.

 Perhaps more importantly, avoid exposing yourself to common risk factors.
-Making sure that you are well covered and not under direct sunlight for prolonged periods is one way of doing this.
+Ensuring you are well covered and not under direct sunlight for prolonged periods is one way of doing this.
 There is no excuse for not wearing a sun hat and applying sun cream.
-You would think this is a no brainer.
+You would think this is a no-brainer.

 https://www.sciencedirect.com/science/article/pii/S0190962208009249